constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 ### Collaborative SPARQL Querying
-[Snob](cite:cites grall:hal-01805154) propose a mechanism for collaborative query based on the continuous execution of queries over browsers data sources that are rotating in a network of browser context.
+[Snob](cite:cites grall:hal-01805154) propose a mechanism for collaborative query based on the continuous execution of queries over browsers data sources that are rotating in a network of browser.
 The browsers form an unstructured peer-to-peer (P2P) network where each peer has a random and a profile (browser with similar profiles execute similar queries) base partial view of the network.
 The browsers can share their intermediary results and at specific intervals,